OGC

 • OGC WMS group layers are not supported.

-• Refresh on OGC WMS layers only works if the WMS service honors standard HTTPS caching rules.
+• The refresh operation only works on OGC WMS layers if the WMS service honors standard HTTPS caching rules.

 • If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to the map again or re-create the WMS item.
 Some WMS layers do not support pop-ups.